idem-lab/traveltime/paper/paper.docx.md

 Understanding and mapping the time to travel among locations is useful for many activities from urban planning [@zahavi1974traveltime] to public health [@hulland2019travel; @weiss2020global] and myriad others [@nelson2019suite].
 Global maps of travel time to cities [@weiss2018global; @nelson2019suite] and health care [@hulland2019travel; @weiss2020global] have generated much interest and use[^1], and the city data set of @nelson2019suite is available to R users through the widely-used `geodata` package [@geodata].
 Here we extend that work to enable travel time calculations from any arbitrary set of locations and friction surface.

 We present a software package --- `traveltime` --- written in and for the language R [@Rref]. `traveltime` enables a user to create a raster map of the travel time over an area of interest from a user-specified set of locations defined by geographic coordinates.
 The result is a raster of the area of interest where the value in each cell is the lowest travel time in minutes to the nearest of the supplied locations.
-We envisage this software having diverse applications including: estimating sampling bias [@dennis2000bias], allocating defibrillators [@tierney2018novel], setting health districts [@padgham2019introduction], or mapping access to vehicle chargers [@falchetta2021electric] and agricultural facilities [@zhao2023replanting].

 A gaggle of R packages provide superficially similar though fundamentally different functionality via the [TravelTime.com](https://www.TravelTime.com) API [@traveltimeapi; @traveltimeR; @rtraveltime; @traveltime_gh].
 Their 'Isochron' polygons --- areas reachable within a given time from a given location --- are most comparable to what `traveltime::calculate_travel_time()` calculates.
 However, each isochron is a single polygon calculated is for a single point location and specified maximum travel time, rather than a raster of temporal gradation across a landscape, jointly for an arbitrary number of points, as in `traveltime`.
 TravelTime.com cannot provide a single result surface for time to the nearest of a group of points, and continuous time scale without extensive repeated iteration for all combinations of time and points, plus additional calculation of the minimum value for each cell from all points.
 Furthermore, TravelTime.com requires access keys, a paid subscription beyond a short free period, and caps queries, which add considerable friction to the use of this resource.